 - Nothing is covering the HUD lens.

 - The HUD brightness setting is not too dim or too bright.

 - The HUD is adjusted to the proper height.

 - Polarized sunglasses are not worn.

 - The windshield and HUD lens are clean.

 If the HUD image is not correct, contact your dealer.

 The windshield is part of the HUD system.
-See Windshield Replacement ⇒ 267.
+If the windshield needs replacing, see Windshield Replacement ⇒ 257.

 Vehicle Messages